Beykipour/prompt-generator/README.md

 ## Available Utils:

-- `getTextCompletionPrompt: Generates a completion prompt based on a given set of options.
+- `getTextCompletionPrompt`: Generates a completion prompt based on a given set of options.

 ## Usage